 Check whether your furniture will be delivered fully assembled.
 If so, ensure that it will fit through any narrow corridors or doorways.
 Tables sometimes have detachable legs, making access easier.
 Check about guarantees and delivery and return details, too.

 Set the table and feast your eyes on this timeless Philippe Starck designer dining table, ideal for exuding a classic yet genuine contemporary appeal in your dining room.
-This oversized dining table is made with lacquered wood , a sharp table top and curved legs with an ornate shape that screams old world presence.
+This oversized dining table is made with lacquered wood, a sharp table top and curved legs with an ornate shape that screams old world presence.
 You get the best of both worlds as this sophisticated design is lined with a high gloss lacquer for one seriously modern finish.
 Enhance your culinary gatherings and lavish your other dining decor with stylish luxury.
 Take your pick and order online today.

 The Baxter range is renowned for luxurious leather upholstery.
 New classical pieces are elegant with comfort such as the Baxter Gilbert table which is available with leather-covered wood or marble.

-Dunham Cross Leg Round dining table
+Dunham Cross Leg Round Dining table

 The Dunham Cross Leg Round Dining Table is part of our time-worn furniture collection.
-It combines contemporary design with traditional craftsmanship, underpinned by a strong environmental responsibility, perfect to create an amazing dining room project.
+It combines contemporary design with traditional craftsmanship, underpinned by a strong environmental responsibility, perfect for creating an amazing dining room project.
 Upcycled from reclaimed timber sourced in the Far East, each piece is unique, and hand finished to enhance the genuine patina of age.
 Our collections evoke feelings of historical sincerity and provide a real sense of honesty through their reclamation ethic, creating unique dining room projects.

 Brunel dining table

 If you’re looking for a novel dining set with a bench as well as chairs, then you want the Brunel.
+Perfect for spectacular dining room projects.

 Boca do Lobo’s exclusive Patch Table has intricate wood veneer top and sculptural base for adding sophistication to any kind of home setting.
-Patch table fits on a contemporary living room or on a sophisticated kitchen.
+Patch table fits in a contemporary living room or on a sophisticated kitchen.
 The top of this dining table is covered with an intriguing geometric mosaic of wood veneer and the base is made from oak.
-This round center table is then finished in high gloss varnish.
+This round centre table is then finished in high gloss varnish.
 It is 76 cm high and 160 long, perfectly crafted with the uniquely legged bottom matching any kind of home or flooring aesthetics.
 The hand craftsmanship of this intricate marquetry design and the finishing techniques are done with amazing precision by our artisans.
 The dual personality of this table is beautifully combined: baroque meets clean lines, while reflecting Boca do Lobo’s philosophy of challenging the past through the future.

 Ralph Lauren dining table

-Luxury interiors brand Fendi Casa has added two new additions to its 2013 collection: the Margutta Table and the Ripetta Chair, the perfetc option to dining room projects.
+Luxury interiors brand Fendi Casa has added two new additions to its 2013 collection: the Margutta Table and the Ripetta Chair, the perfect option to dining room projects.
 Made from ebonized sycamore, the Margutta Table features steel inserts and a bronze finish, creating a subtle graphic table top reminiscent of the Fendi logo.

 The imposing of this table is represented by a top that retraces the torso of big and ancient trees and in a base inspired on the golden beehives, that together results in a piece of nature translated into a piece of furniture.
 An amazing item to your dining room projects.